eye-division/katehipkiss/_alteredbooks/breathe.md

 The work focuses on the 20 countries with the highest CO2 emissions around the world represented through 20 globes nestling one inside another; too dense to see through to the middle and too closely packed to move.
 They rest next to the atlas from which they were cut, creating an on-going dialogue and highlighting both loss and transformation.

+*This piece of work was awarded 3rd prize in the [Viviane Fontaine International Paper Triennial](https://www.musee-charmey.ch/en/international-paper-triennial-2/){: target="_blank" rel="noopener"} in Switzerland in March 2023.*

 #### Size

 39(h) x 30(w) x 20(d) cm

-**This piece of work has been awarded 3rd prize, and is currently being exhibited, in the [Viviane Fontaine International Paper Triennial](https://www.musee-charmey.ch/en/international-paper-triennial-2/){: target="_blank" rel="noopener"} in Switzerland.
-Please contact me for further details.**
+### **Shipping**

+Free postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.